angular/angular/aio/content/guide/signal-inputs.md

 An input is automatically recognized by Angular whenever you use the `input` or `input.required` functions as initializer of class members.

-## Why should we use signal inputs and not `@Input()`?

-In comparison to decorator-based `@Input`, signal inputs provide numerous benefits:

-1. Signal inputs are more **type safe**:
-  <br/>• Required inputs do not require initial values, or tricks to tell TypeScript that an input _always_ has a value.
-  <br/>• Transforms are automatically checked to match the accepted input values.
-2. Signal inputs, when used in templates, will **automatically** mark `OnPush` components as dirty.
-3. Values can be easily **derived** whenever an input changes using `computed`.

 ## Aliasing an input

 Angular uses the class member name as the name of the input.